St. John’s Lutheran Church – Stewartville, Minnesota

 Precautionary Measures to be Followed during the Coronavirus Pandemic

-- Corporate worship services are held on Thursdays at 6:30pm and Sundays at 8 and 10:30am.
+- Corporate worship services are held on Thursdays at 6:30pm (except during Lent) and Sundays at 8 and 10:30am.

-- Attendance at each of the three weekend services is limited to about 65-70 persons so that we may maintain proper social distancing.
+- Attendance at each service is limited to 90 persons so that we may maintain proper social distancing.

 - Members and friends are required to register for the worship service they wish to attend.
 They need to do this each weekend either by calling the church office at 507-533-4420 or using the online app, Sign-up Genius.
 When the maximum number of people allowed at each service is reached, that service is closed to any more worshipers.